ps-integration-tests/adoro-server/README.md

 For simplicity, we're going to use a pre-trained model to build Adoro, a deepfake app that animates you into a romantic Italian opera singer.

-This 2-part README will cover:
+This 3-part README will briefly cover:

 1. The First Order Motion Model
 2. Using Workflows and Datasets for model validation